cfjedimaster/boxlang-docs/getting-started/overview/syntax-style-guide/README.md

 ( expression ) ?: 'value or expression'
 ```

-This tests the left-hand side of the `?:` and if its `null` then it will evaluate the rigth expression or value.
+This tests the left-hand side of the `?:` and if its `null` then it will evaluate the right expression or value.
 This can be used on if statements, assignments, loops, etc.

 ## Safe Navigation Operator